Key Takeaways

 Why Infrared Heat is Unique

-Gas, wood, and the electric stove are used in heating traditional saunas, explaining why the room temperature rises to a high degree, triggering sweating as your body responds to the surrounding heat.
+Gas, wood, and the electric stove are used in heating traditional saunas, explaining why the room temperature rises so high, triggering sweating as your body responds to the heat.
+On the other hand, the direct heat transfer found in indoor or outdoor infrared sauna installations enables these saunas to work at lower temperatures while providing a deep, comfortable experience.

 The Science Behind Infrared Saunas and Their Evolution